Macrometacorp/docs/docs/queryworkers/redis/index.md

 `(integer) 1`

 :::note
-For Redis SET and SORTED SET datatype commands, using same keys for the command will give a syntax error.
+For Redis SET and SORTED SET datatype commands, using the same keys for the command gives a syntax error.

 :::

 :::note